 Dodelson concluded, “We are very excited to have expanded the range of the tests for which we can help educators prepare.
 We are able to pinpoint where students are headed and then provide highly tailored content and activities to help those students progress.
 Our goal is to continue providing students with the highly customized support and instruction they need to reach their full potential.”

 Achieve3000 is the leader in online differentiated literacy instruction, serving over two million students worldwide.
-For nearly 15 years, the company has been reaching students at their individual reading levels to deliver significant learning gains, with many making double to triple the expected gains in a single school year.
-Based on decades of scientific research, Achieve3000’s solutions – Smarty Ants (for grades PreK-1), KidBiz3000 (for grades 2-5), TeenBiz3000 (for grades 6-8), Empower3000 (for grades 9-12), Spark3000 (for adult learners), and eScience3000 (for grades 6-8) – support core curriculum, Response to Intervention, English language learner, and special education instructional models as well as 21st-century education initiatives.
+Over 15 years, the company has been reaching students at their individual reading levels to deliver significant learning gains, with many making double to triple the expected gains in a single school year.
+Based on decades of scientific research, Achieve3000’s solutions – Smarty Ants (for grades PreK-2), KidBiz3000 (for grades 2-5), TeenBiz3000 (for grades 6-8), Empower3000 (for grades 9-12), Spark3000 (for adult learners), and eScience3000 (for grades 6-8) – support core curriculum, Response to Intervention, English language learner, and special education instructional models as well as 21st-century education initiatives.
 From learning how to read to workforce readiness, Achieve3000 empowers all learners to develop the college and career literacy skills needed for academic, professional, and personal success.
 The company is based in Lakewood, N.J.
 Learn more about Achieve3000 online at www.achieve3000.com or by calling 888-968-6822.